GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I will, in fact, claim that the difference between a bad programmer and a good one is whether he considers his code or his data structures more important.
-Bad programmers worry about the code.
-Good programmers worry about data structures and their relationships.
+> ### Nobody knows how to build really complicated hardware systems, so designing hardware tends to be simpler.
+Software is much more complicated.
 >
-> ~ *Linus Torvalds*
+> ~ *Butler Lampson*

 ---
 ## 🏎 Quick Facts